dotnet/docs/docs/csharp/language-reference/keywords/for.md

 - prefix or postfix [decrement](../operators/arithmetic-operators.md#decrement-operator---) expression, such as `--i` or `i--`

-- creation of an object by using [new](../operators/new-operator.md) operator
+- creation of an object by using the [new](../operators/new-operator.md) operator

 - [await](await.md) expression